jake-w-liu/jake-w-liu.github.io/_pages/about.md

 Currently engaged in a postdoctoral position specializing in optical simulations, with a focus on the pseudospectral time-domain (PSTD) method.
 My research leverages numerical methods to explore elelctromagnetic scattering in random media.

 My doctoral work focused on developing algorithms for rapid calibration of antenna arrays.
-My research interests include antenna measurement theory, phased array calibration, computational electromagnetics.
+My research interests include antenna measurement theory, phased array calibration algorithms, and computational electromagnetics.

 In addition, I am a dedicated software developer with a primary focus on Julia programming, creating high-performance solutions for scientific and numerical computing.
 I am also exploring the JavaScript ecosystem to enhance web-based visualizations and user interaction in research tools.